Mahadi-Ahmed/mahadia-spotifyData/README.md

 - [x] Create schemas for the psql
 - [x] Create a functionality to seed spotifyData
 - [x] Try seeding data with a small subset of spotify data
+- [] Rethink track db, maybe podcast should be its own table or have a flag
 - [] write tests
+- [] batch db inserts

 - [] parallelise the functions